 Then same procedure with the rest of the filets.
 And into the oven.

-Add your retained 2 Tbsp of butter to the sauté pan, add your capers, chopped parsley and lemon juice and reduce for maybe 1 minute.
+Add your retained 2 Tbsp of butter to the sauté pan, add your capers if you’re using them, chopped parsley and lemon juice and reduce until the butter browns slightly.
 Pour this sauce over your warm filets and serve immediately.

-Note: if you would like a more traditional dish, then omit the capers and just add your retained 2 tablespoons of butter and lemon juice to the pan and reduce.
+- Just add your retained 2 tablespoons of butter and lemon juice, capers if you're using them, back into the pan and reduce until the butter browns slightly.
 Then pour the sauce over the filets and sprinkle the fresh parsley on the top.